patrickchugh/terravision/README.md

 # TerraVision
-TerraVision converts Terraform code to Professional Cloud Architecture Diagrams.
+TerraVision is a CLI tool that converts Terraform code into Professional Cloud Architecture Diagrams.
 Envisioned to be a Docs as Code tool that can be included in your CI/CD pipeline for automatically generating architecture diagrams that are accurate and always up to date.
 Supports AWS and soon Google and Azure cloud.

 Turn this...